-Ronaldo coy on international future with Portugal
+Ronaldo coy about Portugal future

-World Cup 2022: Cristiano Ronaldo coy on Portugal future as World Cup 'dream' ends
+World Cup 2022: Cristiano Ronaldo coy about Portugal future as World Cup 'dream' ends

 Last updated on .From the section World Cup